68593018/shameplant/English/Ielts/Writing/Essay/README.md

 live more fulfilling lives.
 Secondly, society will gain from the contribution that the graduates can make to the economy.
 We are living in a very competitive world, so countries need educated people in order to compete and prosper.

+Therefore, I believe that although a main aim of university education is to get the best job, there are clearly futher benefits, If we continue to promote and encourage university attendence, it will lead to a better future for individual and society